nofitnessforpurpose/TopSlotPower01/README.md

 ## Testing
 Thermal evaluation of the device under full load (100 mA) conditions was performed to assess the temperature rise of the regulator and diode of the USB boost voltage regulator system.
 The input USB voltage was 4.9610 Volts at the PCB (5.250 Volts no load - 3 m USB cable), 10.118 Volts from the boost regulator output with the SVB voltage was 9.332 Volts presented to the load bank.

-Following 2 hours of load a maximum thermal rise of 10 C at 25 C room ambient was observed.
+Following 2 hours of load, a maximum thermal rise of 10 C at 25 C room ambient was observed.
 The image was captured at this point, noting that the metal components surface finish alias temperature indication, as shown by the battery and holder having distinctly differing temperatures.
 The image is for indication only, with measurements taken using a 0.8 mm dia. welded bead thermocouple.
 <div align="center">
   <div style="display: flex; align-items: flex-start;">
   <img src="https://github.com/nofitnessforpurpose/TopSlotPower01/blob/main/photos/2025-01-27%20-%20100%20mA%202%20Hour%20Full%20Load%20Test%20-%20Max%2040%20C.png?raw=true" width="400px" alt="PSION Organiser II Top Slot Battery Saver.
 Image copyright (c) 14 December 2024 nofitnessforpurpose All Rights Reserved">